UBS Asset Management Americas Inc. Has $4.29 Million Position in Franklin Electric Co., Inc. (NASDAQ:FELE)

 The firm also recently disclosed a quarterly dividend, which was paid on Thursday, February 17th.
 Stockholders of record on Thursday, February 3rd were issued a dividend of $0.195 per share.
 This represents a $0.78 annualized dividend and a dividend yield of 0.94%.
 The ex-dividend date of this dividend was Wednesday, February 2nd.
 This is a boost from Franklin Electric’s previous quarterly dividend of $0.18.
 Franklin Electric’s payout ratio is 24.00%.

 A number of equities research analysts recently weighed in on FELE shares.
 Robert W. Baird boosted their price target on shares of Franklin Electric from $94.00 to $100.00 in a research note on Wednesday, February 16th.
-Zacks Investment Research raised shares of Franklin Electric from a “hold” rating to a “buy” rating and set a $103.00 price target for the company in a research note on Monday, January 10th.
-Finally, Boenning Scattergood raised shares of Franklin Electric from a “neutral” rating to an “outperform” rating and set a $95.00 price target for the company in a research note on Wednesday, March 9th.
+Zacks Investment Research upgraded shares of Franklin Electric from a “hold” rating to a “buy” rating and set a $103.00 price target on the stock in a research report on Monday, January 10th.
+Finally, Boenning Scattergood upgraded shares of Franklin Electric from a “neutral” rating to an “outperform” rating and set a $95.00 price target on the stock in a research report on Wednesday, March 9th.

+In other news, insider Delancey W. Davis sold 3,075 shares of the company’s stock in a transaction dated Friday, February 25th.
+The stock was sold at an average price of $85.30, for a total transaction of $262,297.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Insiders own 2.90% of the company’s stock.

 About Franklin Electric (Get Rating)